MoAmineHallam/Quantum-Cloud-Demo/IBM_Quantum_BellState/README.md

 <img width="556" height="417" alt="image" src="https://github.com/user-attachments/assets/269f6fe1-a403-43d2-a602-4391130bea77" />

-Notes
+Notes:

-If you don’t have an IBM Quantum API key, only the simulator (Aer) part will execute.
+- If you don’t have an IBM Quantum API key, only the simulator (Aer) part will execute.

-Hardware jobs may queue depending on the current IBM Quantum public device load.
+- Hardware jobs may queue depending on the current IBM Quantum public device load.

-For academic users, university or research accounts can unlock premium devices with reduced queue times.
+- For academic users, university or research accounts can unlock premium devices with reduced queue times.